-That said, several other Canadian firms dominate in specific sectors or regions.
+That said, several other full-service Canadian firms dominate in specific sectors or regions.
 Cassels Brock & Blackwell LLP and Fasken are top-choice firms for mining deals, while Bennett Jones LLP is a leader in the oil and gas space, and in Western Canada more generally.
-Further, Borden Ladner Gervais LLP is a standout player in the power sector, and Calgary’s Burnet Duckworth & Palmer LLP is a regional heavyweight and is considered a leading business law firm in Alberta.
+Borden Ladner Gervais LLP is a standout player in the power sector, and Calgary’s Burnet Duckworth & Palmer LLP is a regional heavyweight and is considered a leading business law firm in Alberta.

 Canada is also home to a number of impressive boutiques.
 In particular, Lax O’Sullivan Lisus Gottlieb LLP and Lenczner Slaght LLP are both highly regarded for dispute resolution, Smart & Biggar is a leader in intellectual property and Cassidy Levy Kent LLP excels in international trade law.

-Canada’s provincial jurisdictions align closely with the country’s economic sectors, and the character of each of those distinct legal environments cannot be overstated.
+Canada’s provincial jurisdictions align closely with the country’s economic sectors, and the individual character of each of those distinct legal environments cannot be overstated.
 Public and private law are separated in Canada, with responsibilities for the former exercised by Parliament and the latter overseen by the provinces.
 The largest legal centre is Toronto, Ontario, which is the base for most of the country’s largest corporate deals.
 Alberta is home to Canada’s oil and gas industry and thus Calgary has developed into a hub for energy work.
 British Columbia also is an important province for natural resources work, including forestry and mining.
 Finally, French-speaking Quebec is an especially distinct legal market; it retains a civil code for private law separate from the rest of Canada’s common law system.